What are the Objectives of Cost Accounting?

 #7 – To Comply with the Legal Requirements as laid upon by the Government

-As various legal implications were also laid upon the enterprise to maintain and prepare such records as required by the law on a timely basis and in such manner as prescribed under law.
-So, for some kind of enterprise, maintaining the cost records is also compulsory.
+Various legal implications were also laid upon the enterprise to maintain and prepare such records as required by the law on a timely basis and in such a manner as prescribed under law.
+So, for some enterprises, maintaining cost records is also compulsory.

 #8 – To Check the Cost Allocations

-When all of the expenses were incurred with regards to the production process, then it helps senior account reconcilers to check whether the proper allocation of all the expenses is done or not.
+When all of the expenses are incurred regarding the production process, it helps senior account reconcilers to check whether the proper allocation of all the expenses is done or not.

 #9 – Timely Information to Management as and When Required

-Sometimes it is seen that the budgeted plans are in variance with actual expenses incurred for producing the product.
-Thus, correctly maintained cost records help the management to decide the area where cost-cutting may be done or should be done.
+Sometimes, the budgeted plans are in variance with actual expenses incurred for producing the product.
+Thus, correctly maintained cost records help the management decide where cost-cutting may be done or should be done.

 #10 – Helps Management in Decision Making

-As discussed above, a timely analysis of the cost account that is maintained helps management in making wise decisions regarding future events to have occurred.
+As discussed above, timely analysis of the maintained cost account helps management make wise decisions regarding future events to have occurred.

 #11 – Helps Management in Taking Decisions about Cost Reductions

 It is seen that there may be a variance of costs incurred from the budgets prepared with the actual amount incurred.
-It may sometimes also be because of the government policies and other factors, for instance, suppose we have a manufacturing plant in a remote area.
+It may sometimes also be because of the government policies and other factors; for instance, suppose we have a manufacturing plant in a remote area.
 Due to the weather problem, there is an unavailability of raw material to be used in production.
-If the same could not be made available for the next ten days, then the cost of labor and other overheads for such ten days will be resulting in extra costs that are not considered while preparing budgets.
+If the same could not be made available for the next ten days, then the cost of labor and other overheads for such ten days will result in extra costs not considered while preparing budgets.

 #12 – Helps Cost Auditor in Easily Analyzing the Data

-As per the policies and regulations of the Government, such companies that fulfill the criteria required to maintain such records in a prescribed manner and get them audited by the person authorized to do so in case of cost records by cost auditor.
-When the cost records are to be audited, then properly maintained accounts and allocation will have a good effect in the mind of the auditor regarding the compliances made by the enterprise and to convince such auditors to issue a favorable report of accounts.
+As per the policies and regulations of the Government, such companies fulfill the criteria required to maintain such records in a prescribed manner and get them audited by the person authorized to do so in case of cost records cost auditor.
+When the cost records are to be audited, then properly maintained accounts and allocation will positively affect the auditor's mind regarding the compliances made by the enterprise and convince such auditors to issue a favorable report of accounts.

 #13 – Acts as a backup in Soft copy Instead of Hard Copy

-When records are maintained properly, then it helps the management to easily check the records maintained as and when required from any remote location also.
-It serves as a backup of all the physical records maintained in the digital form and can be easily kept over the years.
+When records are maintained properly, it helps the management easily check the records maintained as and when required from any remote location.
+In addition, it serves as a backup of all the physical records maintained in digital form and can be easily kept over the years.

 #14 – Helps in Finalization of Financial Statements